 He’s essentially lost because the Joker is about to make him pick between saving Rachel or saving Harvey Dent.
 No matter who he chooses, someone will die – which means Batman will have to break his one rule.

 This is Joker’s way of proving his point – that the only sensible way to live is with no rules because rules can’t save you.

 And to make that point even stronger, when Batman thinks he’s arrived to save Rachel, he’s been tricked once again, as he finds Harvey Dent inside.

 7. “…Do you know how I got these scars?”

 This line is a variation of what Joker repeats multiple times throughout the film.
-It’s a theatrical bit he does to intimidate, toy with, and ultimately terrify his prey – and have fun while he does it.
+He does a theatrical bit to intimidate, toy with, and ultimately terrify his prey – and have fun while he does it.

 It’s a very iconic line throughout the film, so it’s worth mentioning on this list for the multiple times it shows up.
-But since we’re going to reveal its other utterances in other quotes, we’ll focus only on the last time it shows up.
+But since we’ll reveal its other utterances in other quotes, we’ll focus only on the last time it shows up.

 When Joker faces off with Batman at the end of the film, his gleefully evil line meets its match when he tries to pull this line on Batman.
 Check it out here:

 The Joker: “It’s a funny world we live in.
 Speaking of which, do you know how I got these scars?”